gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 This is done by declaring an access type (for example an OCI Image Registry), which defines the protocol through which access is done.
 Depending on the access type, additional attributes are required (e.g. an OCI Image Reference).

+OCM does not specify the format and semantics of particular access types for resources and sources.
+This can be done in extensions to this specification.
+An exception are the two access types  *localOciBlob* and *localOciArtefact* explained later.

 ## Component References

 A component version might have dependencies to other component versions.
 The semantics of component version dependencies